4rge/Shell-Script-Templates/Sh-Menu-Using-JSON-or-YAML/README.md

 # Sh-Menu-Using-YAML/JSON

 This project provides a simple, highly modular, and extensible command-line interface built using a Bash script.
 The script dynamically reads commands from either a JSON or YAML configuration file.
 Users can easily execute common operations through a straightforward menu by passing the configuration files as arguments to the menu.sh script.
+The index.html is used for the quick generation of json/yaml config files for the script.

 ## Files

 - `menu.sh`: The main Bash script that displays the menu and executes commands based on user selection.
 - `options.json`: An example configuration file containing command names and associated commands (in JSON format).
 - `options.yaml`: An example configuration file containing command names and associated commands (in YAML format).
+- `index.html`: A webui designed to streamline the creation of json and yaml files for this script.

 ## Getting Started